percona/pmm-doc/docs/using/dbaas.md

     ![!](../_images/PMM_DBaaS_Kubernetes_Cluster_Details.png)

     !!! note alert alert-info ""
-        For a Kubernetes cluster, when using Amazon Elastic Kubernetes Service (EKS), the *kubeconfig file* does not contain the AWS access key ID and AWS secret access key.
+        For a Kubernetes cluster, when using Amazon Elastic Kubernetes Service (EKS) and the *kubeconfig file* does not contain the AWS access key ID and AWS secret access key.
 Select the *Using Amazon Elastic Kubernetes Service (EKS)* checkbox and enter the access key ID and secret access key in the respective fields.
-        For information on obtaining these, see the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
+        For information on obtaining these, see the [AWS documentation].

     ![!](../_images/PMM_DBaaS_Kubernetes_Cluster_EKS.png)